versatus/versatus-cpp/README.md

 ## Compilers: GCC and Clang
 To develop C++ smart contracts, you will need a C++ compiler.
 The most common compilers are GCC (GNU Compiler Collection) and Clang.

-## GCC: A widely-used open-source compiler supporting various programming languages, including C++.
+## GCC

 To install GCC, visit the GNU project page.
 For Linux users, GCC can typically be installed via the package manager, e.g., `sudo apt install gcc` on Debian-based systems.
 Windows users can use MinGW or Cygwin.
 MacOS users can install GCC via Homebrew using `brew install gcc`.

-## Clang: Part of the LLVM project, Clang is known for its excellent diagnostics (error and warning messages).
+## Clang:

+Part of the LLVM project, Clang is known for its excellent diagnostics (error and warning messages).
 Installation instructions are available on the LLVM download page.
 For Linux, it's often as simple as `sudo apt install clang` on Debian-based systems.
 Windows users can install Clang via the LLVM website or through a package manager like Chocolatey.
 MacOS users have Clang installed by default, or it can be updated via Homebrew.